xitop/edzed/docs/FSM.rst

 .. note::

-  We use the term "list of items" in general sense that includes Python's :class:`list`, :class:`tuple` and similar.
+  In this section we use the term *"list of items"* in general sense that means Python's list, tuple or other sequence of items.

 .. attribute:: FSM.STATES
-  :type: sequence (list, tuple) of strings
+  :type: list of strings

   Class attribute.